 We open a new branch office in Sydney, Australia

-Aimsun 8 incorporates full support for four-step travel demand modelling
+Aimsun 8 incorporates full support for four-step travel demand modeling

 I-15 Integrated Corridor Management project in San Diego wins the 2013 ITS America award for Best Innovation

-June: Aimsun 8.1 is launched, with a focus on enhanced visualisation and version control
+Aimsun 8.1 is launched, with a focus on enhanced visualization and version control

 Aimsun opens an office in Singapore

 2000: The official TSS company logo